 United Kingdom Holocaust Memorial Competition

-An international design competition was held in the United Kingdom for a National Memorial to honour the victims and survivors of the Holocaust and Nazi persecution.
-The Memorial’s site is in Victoria Tower Gardens alongside the Houses of Parliament and adjacent to the River Thames.
+An international design competition was held in the United Kingdom to build a National Memorial, honouring the victims and survivors of the Holocaust and Nazi persecution.
+The Memorial’s site, in Victoria Tower Gardens, is situated alongside the Houses of Parliament—adjacent to the River Thames.

 See all project awards

 2018 Architizer A+ Awards – Jury winner, Cultural-Unbuilt Category

 2018 American Society of Architectural Illustrators – Thomas Schaller Juror Award